Skip to content

 The breakdown of the seasoning on cast-iron cookware can be avoided by not cooking acidic foods.
 Acidic ingredients include tomato sauce and citrus fruit.

 Another way to retain the nonstick properties of this type of cookware is to iron utensils such as a metal spatula with care.
 What do I mean?
-Use the flat face of the utensil correctly do not gouge or scrap across the bottom of the pan.
+Use the flat face of the utensil correctly.
+Do not gouge or scrap across the bottom of the pan.

 Pros

-• Cast iron heats steadily, and evenly, and can withstand extreme temperatures
+- Cast iron heats steadily and evenly and can withstand extreme temperatures

-• Can be made (relatively) nonstick with just a bit of maintenance and time
+- It can be made (relatively) nonstick with just a bit of maintenance and time

-• Very durable, cast iron can last a lifetime (and then some)
+- Very durable, cast iron can last a lifetime (and then some)

-• Inexpensive, many cast-iron skillets usually won’t cost more than $20
+- Inexpensive, many cast-iron skillets usually won’t cost more than $20

 Cons

-• Very, very heavy
+- Very, very heavy

-• Requires more hand washing and care than modern nonstick
+- Requires more hand washing and care than modern nonstick

-• Handles on cast iron skillets get (and stay) very hot
+- Handles on cast iron skillets get (and stay) very hot

-• Seasoning can break down over time and need to be redone
+- Seasoning can break down over time and need to be redone

-• Rust is always a threat without proper care
+- Rust is always a threat without proper care

-Nonstick Pan Overview
+Nonstick Cookware Overview

 Nonstick skillets are the number one choice for most home cooks (and even many professionals) today.
 In fact, research shows that 75% of all skillets sold are of the nonstick variety.